joakimmag/Light-Switch/README.md

 ## How it works

-It updates the `AppsUseLightTheme` and `SystemUsesLightTheme` values under the `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Themes\Personalize` registry key; Windows changes the same values when you change colors under Settings > Personalization.
+It updates the `AppsUseLightTheme` and `SystemUsesLightTheme` values under the `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Themes\Personalize` registry key.
+Windows changes the same values when you change colors under Settings > Personalization.

-## Release notes

-- Version 2.2:
-  - New icon and new logo.
-  - Some of your Preferences may become reset if you choose to install this version.